StackVista/stackstate-docs/use/concepts/relations.md

 ## Relation types

 Relations in StackState can be either direct or indirect.
 The type of relation is indicated by the type of line connecting the components.
 Grouped relations are any relations that connect to a component group.
-These can contain a combination of direct and indirect relations and may connect to all or only some of the components included in the component group.
+These can contain a combination of direct and indirect relations and may connect to all or only some components included in the component group.
 Select a relation in the topology visualizer to display detailed information about it in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details** depending on the relation type that you selected.

 You can customize the types of relations displayed in the [visualization settings](/use/stackstate-ui/views/visualization_settings.md).